bbauska/UC-Davis-JS-Basics/readme.md

   alt="Test 54 alert(distance)." />
 </p>

-Let's give it a try real quick.
+Let&apos;s give it a try real quick.
 If we do alert distance, we should get that data coming up here.
 If I come back here and refresh this, and then type in five, and click convert distance, you can see that the alert pops up, and it gives me five.
-If I put 54, it'll come up, and it'll give me a 54.
+If I put 54, it&apos;ll come up, and it&apos;ll give me a 54.
 That is capturing that value.
-It's preventing the default behavior of submitting the form, and trying to go to the PHP file.
-If you don't do EventPreventDefault, let's just see what this happens for a second here.
+It&apos;s preventing the default behavior of submitting the form, and trying to go to the PHP file.
+If you don&apos;t do EventPreventDefault, let&apos;s just see what this happens for a second here.
 I just comment this out, and come back here and refresh this.

-If I don't do preventDefault convert distance, it gives me the five, but then tries to go to some PHP file, which we don't want.
-It is getting that data, but then it's trying to go through to the form.
-We don't want that.
+If I don&apos;t do preventDefault convert distance, it gives me the five, but then tries to go to some PHP file, which we don&apos;t want.
+It is getting that data, but then it&apos;s trying to go through to the form.
+We don&apos;t want that.
-We want to prevent the default behavior and that's what that does.
-We're getting that distance there, and we're often running here with our project.
+We want to prevent the default behavior and that&apos;s what that does.
+We&apos;re getting that distance there, and we&apos;re often running here with our project.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="ch4-02">4.02 Basic Distance Convert Project – Part 2 (5:33)</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->